A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

-Eq.~(\ref{eqn:divnewtime}) reduces to \(-\frac{1}{\rho}\frac{D\rho}{Dt}\) away from the interface, which is the standard definition of the divergence of the velocity field in terms of density change of a fluid particle.
-At interface cells (\(0<C<1\)), the divergence of the one-fluid velocity field is obtained as the volume-averaged compressibilities of each phase plus the volume expansion (or compression) caused by the change of phase.
+where the implicit notation has been dropped for simplicity.
+Eq.~(\ref{eqn:divnewtime}) reduces to \(\nabla\cdot\vec{u}^{n+1}=-\frac{1}{\rho}\frac{D\rho}{Dt}\) or Eq.~(\ref{eqn:cont}) away from the interface.
+At interface cells, the divergence of the one-fluid velocity field becomes a volume-averaged fluid compressibility plus the volume expansion (or compression) caused by the change of phase.
 For low-Mach-number flows, the terms \(\frac{1}{\rho_g}\frac{D\rho_g}{Dt}\) and \(\frac{1}{\rho_l}\frac{D\rho_l}{Dt}\) are assumed to be independent of pressure.
-That is, density becomes a function only of thermodynamic pressure, temperature and composition.
-For open-boundary flows, the thermodynamic pressure remains constant.
-The evaluation of the fluid compressibilities has been discussed in Section~\ref{subsec:extrapolation}.
+The evaluation of the fluid compressibilities has been discussed in Subsection~\ref{subsec:extrapolation}.